team-golfslag/ROR.Net/.github/pull_request_template.md

 - [ ] Code satisfies requirement as currently specified in YouTrack
 - [ ] The not-so-happy flow and errors are handled gracefully
-- [ ] Project builds without errors
+- [ ] Project builds without errors and warnings
 - [ ] Any decisions or changes to the requirements have been added to the task description in YouTrack
 - [ ] Docs have been updated/created for altered/added code
 - [ ] Code is well-commented